mataktelis11/applied-combinations/docs/cliques.md

 Next is the function **allCliques** which implements the backtracking algorithm presented in the pseudocode.

-Finally, we have the function **estimateBacktrackSize** , which will be discussed in a later section.
+We also have the function **estimateBacktrackSize** , which will be discussed in a later section ([here](./backtrackingsize.md)).

+There is a test example in the comments at the end of the file.
+In this example, a networkx graph is created and it is the following:

+The function **findAllCliques** is called on this Graph and all the cliques will be found.
+When a clique is found, it is simply printed to the terminal.